FelipeKha/vote_the_news/readme.md

 Will remain open
 - Architecture improvement (TO BE EXPLAINED, SHOULD BE AN EXPLANATION OF POTENTIAL IMPROVEMENTS IF THE WEBSITE WAS TO BE USED BY MILLIONS OF USERS)
 - Confirm user email
+- Send updated number of notification upon event of upvote only, not every 5 seconds

 ### Potential additional functionalities